 - The company is just hiding behind a support wall

-- They delay responding in hopes that you will have resolved or forgotten about it
+- They delay responding in hopes that you’ll have resolved or forgotten about it

 - They “drip” support to you, either to encourage you finding another solution or resolve the issue yourself